1990’s MTV LIQUID TELEVISION BEAVIS & BUTTHEAD CEL ANIMATION ART

 - Please Note: Drawings are embossed with the MTV seal of authenticity.

-This cel was used to make an episode of BEAVIS & BUTTHEAD
+This drawing was used to make an episode of BEAVIS & BUTTHEAD

 Beavis and Butt-head is an American animated television series created by Mike Judge.
 After the success of Judge's short film entitled Frog Baseball, which starred the characters Beavis and Butt-head and was featured in an episode of Liquid Television, the cable television channel MTV signed Judge to create a series with the same characters.
 The series aired from March 8, 1993 to November 28, 1997.